 You need to have a correct idea of God’s character, perfections, and attributes.
 Therefore, since these Lectures were designed to try and give you an acquaintance with what those were, I would commend them to you.
 Go to Mosiah chapter 3, verse 5.
 Mosiah chapter 3, verse 5:

 For behold, the time cometh, and is not far distant, that with power, the Lord Omnipotent who reigneth, who was, and is from…eternity to all eternity, shall come down from heaven among the children of men, and shall dwell in a tabernacle of clay, and shall go forth amongst men, working mighty miracles, such as healing the sick, raising the dead, causing the lame to walk, the blind to receive their sight, and the deaf to hear, and curing all manner of diseases.
-(Mosiah 3:5; see also Mosiah 1:14 RE)
+(Mosiah 3:5)

 Did you notice the description there, like the Lectures on Faith, refers to the Lord Omnipotent coming down to occupy a tabernacle?
 And the tabernacle is made, as it is made, of clay.
 Look at Alma chapter 7, verse 8:

 Behold, I do not say…he will come among us [among us] at the time of his dwelling in his mortal tabernacle; for behold, the Spirit hath not said unto me that this should be the case.
 Now as to this thing I do not know; but this much I do know, that the Lord God hath power to do all things which are according to his word.
-(Alma7:8; see also Alma 5:3 RE)
+(Alma 7:8)

 Again, he’s talking about coming and dwelling in a mortal tabernacle.
 That is what the Lectures on Faith are talking about as well.
-Look at Doctrine and Covenants Section 93.
-This is verse 4 of Doctrine and Covenants Section 93: The Father because he gave me of his fulness, and the Son because I was in the world and made flesh my tabernacle, and dwelt among the sons of men.
+Look at Doctrine and Covenants section 93.
+This is verse 4 of Doctrine and Covenants section 93: The Father because he gave me of his fulness, and the Son because I was in the world and made flesh my tabernacle, and dwelt among the sons of men.
 Christ came into the world to take upon Himself a mortal tabernacle made of clay.
 And that’s what that Lecture is referring to.
 Look in that same section at verse 35: The elements are the tabernacle of God; yea, man is the tabernacle of God, even temples; and whatsoever temple is defiled, God shall destroy that temple.
-That’s a coming day (see also T&C 93:1,10).
+That’s a coming day.